 Blood (or Saliva) Tests

-In a blood test, blood is drawn from your arm using a syringe and sent to a lab for evaluation.
+In a blood test, blood is drawn from your arm using a syringe.
+It is sent to a lab for evaluation.
 Blood tests check for:

 Blood Type and Rh Factor